-Participants must follow the following dress code for judging:
+Participants must follow the following dress code for judg-

-SHOES: Dress Shoes, sandals, or boots BOTTOMS: Dress Pants, capris, skirt (to fingertips or longer) or shorts (ex: golf shorts fingertips length) dressy jean with NO holes.
+BOTTOMS: Dress Pants, capris, skirt (to fingertips or longer) or shorts (ex: golf shorts fingertips length) dressy jean with NO holes.

 DRESS: Knee length or longer dress.
 Cleavage back and shoulders must be covered.
-Spaghetti strap dress much have something to cover the shoulders (sweater, jacket etc.)
+Spaghetti strap dress much have something to cover the shoulders (sweater, jacket

 TOPS: Blouse or Shirt with or without collar; no cleavage, no bareback, or midriff should be showing.
-NO 4-H T-SHIRTS OR CLUB SHIRTS SHOULD BE WORN TO JUDGING.
+NO 4-H T-SHIRTS OR CLUB SHIRTS SHOULD BE WORN TO

-Remember when you are getting ready for judging be thinking about your total look.
+\Remember when you are getting ready for judging be thinking about your total look.
 Remember to dress to impress.